Family Law Basics

 Lived Together as Spouses

-- services / roles in the relationship
+- roles in the relationship such as how household chores are dealt with

 Valid Marriages

-Married couples - regardless of how long they have been together - can ask for spousal support or family property orders.
+Married couples, regardless of how long they have been together, can ask for spousal support or family property orders.
 A couple can marry only if they are:

 - unmarried